CANDU reactor: Purpose of using heavy water

-Natural uranium is a mix of isotopes, mainly uranium-238, with 0.72% fissile uranium-235 by weight.
-A reactor aims for a steady rate of fission over time, where the neutrons released by fission cause an equal number of fissions in other fissile atoms.
+Natural uranium is a mix of isotopes: approximately 99.28% uranium-238 and 0.72% uranium-235 by atom fraction.
+Nuclear power reactors are usually operated at constant power for long periods of time, which requires a constant rate of fission over time.
+In order to keep the fission rate constant, the neutrons released by fission must produce an equal number of fissions in other fuel atoms.
 This balance is referred to as criticality.
-The neutrons released in these reactions are fairly energetic and don't readily react with (get "captured" by) the surrounding fissile material.
-In order to improve this rate, they must have their energy moderated, ideally to the same energy as the fuel atoms themselves.
-As these neutrons are in thermal equilibrium with the fuel, they are referred to as thermal neutrons.
+Neutrons released by nuclear fission are fairly energetic and are not readily absorbed (or "captured") by the surrounding fissile material.
+In order to improve the capture rate, the neutron energy must be reduced, or moderated, to be as low as possible.
+In practice, the lower energy limit is the energy where the neutrons are in thermal equilibrium with the moderator.
+When neutrons approach this lower energy limit, they are referred to as thermal neutrons.

 During moderation it helps to separate the neutrons and uranium, since 238U has a large affinity for intermediate-energy neutrons ("resonance" absorption), but is only easily fissioned by the few energetic neutrons above ≈1.5–2 MeV.
-Since most of the fuel is usually 238U, most reactor designs are based on thin fuel rods separated by moderator, allowing the neutrons to travel in the moderator before entering the fuel again.
-More neutrons are released than are needed to maintain the chain reaction; when uranium-238 absorbs just the excess, plutonium is created, which helps to make up for the depletion of uranium-235.
-Eventually the build-up of fission products that are even more neutron-absorbing than 238U slows the reaction and calls for refuelling.
+Since most of the fuel material is usually 238U, most reactor designs are based on thin fuel rods separated by moderator, allowing the neutrons to travel in the moderator before entering the fuel again.
+More neutrons are released than the minimum needed to maintain the chain reaction; when uranium-238 absorbs neutrons, plutonium is created, which helps to make up for the depletion of uranium-235.
+Eventually the build-up of fission products that are more neutron-absorbing than 238U slows the reaction and calls for refuelling.